-The LENA detector is cylindrical in shape with a length of about $100\,\mathrm{m}$ and $30\,\mathrm{m}$ diameter (Fig. 2).
-The inner volume corresponding to a radius of $13\,\mathrm{m}$ contains approximately $5\times10^4\,\mathrm{m}^3$ of liquid scintillator.
+The LENA detector is cylindrical in shape with a length of about 100 m and 30 m diameter (Fig. 2).
+The inner volume corresponding to a radius of 13 m contains approximately 5×10^4 m3 of liquid scintillator.
 The outer part of the volume is filled with water, acting as a veto for identifying muons entering the detector from outside.
 Both the outer and the inner volume are enclosed in steel tanks of 3 to 4 cm wall thickness.
 For most purposes, a fiducial volume is defined by excluding the volume corresponding to 1 m distance to the inner tank walls.
-The fiducial volume so defined amounts to $88\,\%$ of the total detector volume.
+The fiducial volume so defined amounts to 88% of the total detector volume.

-The main axis of the cylinder is placed horizontally.
+In the current design, the main axis of the cylinder is placed horizontally.
 A tunnel-shaped cavern housing the detector is considered as realistically feasible for most of the envisioned detector locations.
 In respect to accelerator physics, the axis could be oriented towards the neutrino source in order to contain the full length of muon and electron tracks produced in charged-current neutrino interactions in the liquid scintillator.

 The baseline configuration for the light detection in the inner volume foresees 12 000 PMTs of 20" diameter mounted onto the inner cylinder wall and covering about 30% of the surface.
 As an option, light concentrators can be installed in front of the PMTs, hence increasing the surface coverage c to values larger than 50%.
-Alternatively, c=30% can be reached by equipping 8" PMTs with light concentrators, thereby reducing the cost when comparing to the baseline configuration.
+Alternatively, c = 30% can be reached by equipping 8" PMTs with light concentrators, thereby reducing the cost when comparing to the baseline configuration.
 Additional PMTs are supplied in the outer veto to detect (and reject) the Cherenkov light from events due to incoming cosmic muons.
 Possible candidates as liquid scintillator material are pure phenyl-o-xylylethane (PXE), a mixture of 20% PXE and 80% Dodecane, and linear Alkylbenzene (LAB).
 All three liquids exhibit low toxicity and provide high flash and inflammation points.